lyncisdev/voco/README.md

 When you start emacs the first time it will ask you to choose a kayboard style, choose "EVIL mode".

-You can find more information on Spacemacs at http://spacemacs.org/
+You can find more information about Spacemacs at http://spacemacs.org/

 ### Keynav